jiongjiongli/jiongjiongli.github.io/_posts/2018-08-18-Deep-Learning-Notes-Chapter1.md

 </tr>
 </table>

-In the early days of AI, the field rapidly tackled and solved problems that are intellectually difficult for human beings but relatively straightforward for computers --- problems that can be described by a list of formal (形式化), mathematical rules.
+In the early days of AI, the field rapidly tackled and solved problems that are intellectually difficult for human beings but relatively straightforward for computers --- problems that can be described by a list of formal, mathematical rules.
 Reason: Abstract and formal tasks that are among the most difficult mental undertakings for a human being are among the easiest for a computer.

 Challenge to AI:  Problems that human solve intuitively, but hard to describe formally.
 Example: Recognizing spoken words or faces in images.
-Key challenge: How to get informal (非形式化) knowledge into a computer.
+Key challenge: How to get informal knowledge into a computer.
 A solution: Machine learning.

 Challenge to simple machine learning: The performance of simple machine learning algorithms depends heavily on the representation of the data they are given.